 Things to Remember

-- You should bear in mind that the date format in Excel is mm/dd/yyyy.
+- You should bear in mind that the default date format in Excel is mm/dd/yyyy.
 So, make the dataset according to the format.